 Freediving in Taiwan

-Partially fueled by international travel restrictions and a younger Taiwanese generation that seemingly has an endless appetite for outdoor adventures, freediving in Taiwan has exploded in popularity in recent years.
-What was once a fridge sport for the courageous is now one of the fastest growing water-based activities in Taiwan.
-We’ll get into all of the diving locations across the island later in this article.
-The short of it is freediving instructors, shops, schools and locations and are located across Taiwan including in major cities such as Taipei and Taichung.
-For some of the popular freediving location hit up Maoao (卯澳) and Longdong (龍洞) in northern Taiwan, Kenting (墾丁) and Xiaoliuqiu (小琉球) in the south and Green Island and Orchid Island (蘭嶼) off-shore.
-If you were expecting a full breakdown of what freediving is, we apologize and defer to Freedive Taiwan’s great description here.
+Freediving instructors, shops and schools are located across Taiwan including in major cities such as Taipei and Taichung.
+For some of the popular freediving locations hit up Maoao (卯澳) and Longdong (龍洞) in northern Taiwan.
+Kenting (墾丁) and Xiaoliuqiu (小琉球) in the south and Green Island and Orchid Island (蘭嶼) off-shore.
+If you were expecting a full breakdown of what freediving is, we apologize.
+Check out Freedive Taiwan’s great description here.

 Scuba Diving in Taiwan

 Scuba Diving in Taiwan is becoming a major outdoor activity for Taiwan residents and visitors to the country.
 Much like its hiking experiences, Taiwan offers truly diverse Scuba Diving experiences.
 From temperate waters and shore dives in the north to tropical boat dives in the south and outer-lying islands.

 Taiwan doesn’t really boast any live-aboard opportunities at this time.
 There are, however, plenty of scuba diving experiences to fill a lifetime of exploring below the ocean surface.
 There are highly skilled instructors and courses for all skill levels.
 This includes both dive centers in the major cities as well as out on site.

 Snorkeling in Taiwan